vitobotta/hetzner-k3s/README.md

 ___
 ## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+This tool is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

 ___
 ## Code of Conduct